agilebits/onepassword-app-extension/README.md

 * In `Web View Login Support` only Logins are available to fill, while `Browser filling Support` offers the ability to fill Logins, Credit Cards and Identities into web views.
 * In `Web View Login Support` the 1Password Extension is the only extension visible in the share sheet while in `Browser filling Support` the 1Password Extension appears along side other extensions in the share sheet.

-This new capablity is designed for browsing scenarios.
-Let's say that you have an app with a web view in which the user can browse.
+#### This new capablity is designed for browsing scenarios

+Let's say that you have an app with a web view in which the user is allowed to browse.
 This means that the content of your web view is variable.
-So the user may need 1Password to fill Logins, Credit Cards or Identities while using your app.
-This capability allows you to offer the 1Password Extension in the share sheet, along side other extensions.
+So the user may need to fill Logins, Credit Cards or Identities while using your app.
+This capability allows you to offer the 1Password Extension in the share sheet along side other extensions.

 So here's how to set it up: